gudbrandtandberg/ChessVision/README.md

 <img src="./img/test_extraction.png" />

-Board extraction is done in two steps, first the image is resized to 256x256 and fed into a deep convolutional neural network (the [unet](https://github.com/zhixuhao/unet) architecture) upon which a mask is produced, labelling each pixel as either chessboard, or not a chessboard.
+Board extraction is done in two steps, first the image is resized to 256x256 and fed into a deep convolutional neural network (the [unet](https://github.com/zhixuhao/unet) architecture) after which a heatmap is produced, estimating the probability that each pixel is part of a chessboard.
+The heatmap is then converted to a binary mask using a simple thresholding operator.
 Next, a contour approximation algorithm approximates the mask using four points.
 The board is extracted from the raw image using these four points, appropriately scaled.
 The next image illustrates the trained models performance on a batch of training data.

 <img src="./img/training_extraction.png" />

+#### Training

+The `u_net` model is quite large (approx 35M parameters) and takes quite a while to train (approx 6 hours from scratch on a high performance GPU).
+In order to train this network from a relatively small training set, image augmentation is used.
+This [notebook](./chessvision/notebooks/View Board Extraction Training Data.ipynb) shows what a batch of training data looks like and is useful for evaluating the current augmentation scheme.

 ### Board classification